wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/review-benefits-stay-current.md

 Windows gets better and smarter over time.
 Every feature update release comes with enhancements and capabilities.
 A single update could include a wide range of improvements and features.
 For example, it could include:

-- Increased performance and reliability of the operating system and its applications – for example, a recent feature update optimized how instructions are processed by the CPU.
+- Increased performance and reliability of the operating system and its applications – for example, a recent feature update optimized how instructions are processed by the CPU
-- Improvements to assistive technologies in Windows to help with accessibility.
+- Improvements to assistive technologies in Windows to help with accessibility
 - Improvements to battery life and power efficiency for PCs with certain processors

 Make sure to stay current so you don’t miss out on important features and improvements.